pinkbunkadoo/floaty/readme.md

 - Tap the tray icon to leave covert mode</li>

 <sup>1</sup> In covert mode images are non-interactive and appear above all other desktop windows

-<h3>Installation</h3>

-Floaty requires Electron https://electronjs.org/ to run at the moment.
-A standalone build is coming.